agritheory/test_utils/actions/generate_changelog/README.md

 Once installed and configured:

 1. When a PR is opened, the action will automatically generate a changelog entry as a comment.
-2. If the PR is updated, you can delete the comment to regenerate it with updated content.
+2. To regenerate the changelog at any time, add a comment to the PR with exactly: `/regenerate-changelog`
+   - This will delete the existing changelog comment and generate a new one based on the current PR state
+   - Use this when you've made changes to the PR and want to update the changelog
 3. When the PR is merged, the release workflow (if configured) will use the changelog content for the release notes.

 ## Configuration Options